CodeChain-io/codechain/docs/minting-sending-assets.rst

 ``npm install codechain-sdk`` or ``yarn add codechain-sdk``

 Then, make sure that your CodeChain RPC server is up and running.
-You can read about how that is done in the configure section.
+You can read about how that is done in the `configure section <https://codechain.readthedocs.io/en/latest/configuration.html>`_.

 Running the Sample Assets Minting Code
 ======================================